 Just like water, dehydration myths and misconceptions are everywhere.
-Dehydration is not a 'Just Add Water' state of health.
-Despite the scientific evidence to refute the myths about dehydration, the myths continue to live on and those in the field of health science continue to share them.
-Here we strive to provide the supporting science to help you make an informed decision.Note: Doctors, nurses and the dehydration myth sites are in many cases are reporting things contrary to the evidence.
+It's not a 'Just Add Water' state of health.
+Despite the science to refute the myths about dehydration, they continue to live and those in health science continue to share them.
+Our goal is to provide the supporting science to help you make an informed decision.Note: Doctors, nurses and the dehydration myths sites are in many cases are reporting things contrary to the evidence.

-Many of the Dehydration Myths Webpages Are Wrong!
+Many of the Myths about dehydration Webpages Are Wrong!
 A bold statement but easy to prove.
 Simply put, there is no 1 size fits all as many who write about hydration suggest.
 Here are the dehydration myths, misconceptions and the science as to why we say so.

 Dehydration is considered to be a state where there is not enough body water along with disruption of the metabolism processes of the body.
 Or...It can also be used to describe a reduction of body fluids.
 OR...It can also be used to describe hypernatremia (not enough water and too much salt).
 OR....It also can be used in reference to hypovolemia (especially the loss of blood plasma).